Douboo/learngit/readme.txt

 <<<<<<< HEAD
 Creating a new branch is quick & simple.
 =======
-Creating a new branch is quick AND sample.
+Creating a new branch is quick AND sample.1
 >>>>>>> feature1